heichwald/heichwald.github.io/_posts/2015-03-04-inner-functions-in-javascript-node.markdown

 | foo4 | 400ms   |
 | foo5 | 19000ms   |

 **Looks like inner functions/closures in this scenario are 5X->10X slower.
-No difference between functions declarations vs anonymous functions.
-Modifying the prototype has a dramatic cost**
+No difference between functions declarations vs anonymous functions.**

 Functions declarations vs anonymous functions have the same time -> V8 optimizes by only compiling once the function code.